AaltoIIC/OSEMA/Documentation.md

 * software_version is the current software versio, which sensor node is using.
 Basically, this is the id of the sensor + timestamp of the creation of software.
 For example: "10_2019_11_22_11_02_01.txt"
 * session_key is random 128-bit key used to prevent replay attacks.
 A fresh session key generated each time updates are asked.
 For example: "8f2da3bdb400c8fc522258f07ead70e6" (as hex).

 Server then compares the received software version to the one in the database.
-If the software versions match, node's software is up-to-date and server responds to this message as follows:
+If the software versions match, node's software is up-to-date.
+Server then sets node's status as "Measuring" and responds to request as follows:
 ```
 "<server_identifier>|<session_key>|UP-TO-DATE"
 ```